All Episodes

 If you stutter around and can't come up with any, then you don't know anything.

-And then when you think about it, and because you're you're stuck here, then you come up with three things and end up sounding exactly like Hillary Clinton on it.
+And then when you think about it, and because you're stuck here, then you come up with three things and end up sounding exactly like Hillary Clinton on it.

-It is therefore concluded that Trump not only is he not a conservative, he may as well be a Democrat masquerading as somebody who is not.
+It is therefore concluded that Trump, not only is he not a conservative, he may as well be a Democrat, masquerading as somebody who is not.

 So those are the two juxtapositions here of, and there are many more than that.